FlawlessCasual17/rpm-get/README.md

 # rpm-get

-`dnf`/`zypper`-like fuunctionality for .RPMs published in 3rd party repositories or via direct download.
+`dnf`/`zypper`-like functionality for .RPMs published in 3rd party repositories or via direct download.
 It works on Fedora, openSUSE (Leap and Tumbleweed), RHEL (Red Hat Enterprise Linux), and other related distributions.

 This project is a fork of [deb-get](https://github.com/wimpysworld/deb-get) by **_wimpysworld_**.